JSAbrahams/mamba/.github/ISSUE_TEMPLATE/---custom-issue-template.md

 ---
 name: "\U0001F464 Custom issue template"
-about: Describe this issue template's purpose here.
+about: An issue that is neither a bug nor a feature request.
 title: ''
 labels: ''
 assignees: ''